 Let James Altucher spell it out for you.

 A special plan from one of the most profitable companies in marijuana...

 What he's calling "WEED-tirement" has the power to double your retirement savings.
 But you must act by September 12.

 Click here to find out why you haven't heard about this shocking opportunity yet.

 SoFi Management Fees

-SoFi fees has among the most competitive fee schedules of all technology powered advisors; 0.25% of assets invested, which also provides access to live advisors.
+SoFi fees has among the most competitive fee schedules of all technology powered advisors; 0.00% of assets invested.

-SoFi has an experienced investment committee, including its CEO and co-founder, Mike Cagney, as well as Chief Economist, Michael Dooley, and former CEO of KKR Financial, Nino Fanlo.
+SoFi has an experienced investment committee, including Chief Economist, Michael Dooley, and former CEO of KKR Financial, Nino Fanlo.

 SoFi uses Modern Portfolio Theory to spread investments over many asset classes, business sectors, industries, and countries to statistically optimize the mix of stocks, and bonds, as well as real estate and precious metals, such as gold.